Strategically Located Lithium Projects in North and South America

 In 2017, Dajin received its Notice from the Bureau of Land Management allowing it to commence the civil works and drilling proposed in the permit.
 Construction of 1.5 miles (2.4 kilometers) of road specially engineered for the playa surface with up to 4 feet (1.3 meters) of gravel is underway.
 Drilling wells up to 4,000 feet (1,200 meters) in depth will begin when construction is completed.

-The company used the results of the high resolution seismic survey at Teels Marsh to confirm its great depth as well as identify numerous reflectors that could represent thick accumulations of volcanic ash, sand, gravel and/or evaporites within the basin.
+The company used the results of the high-resolution seismic survey at Teels Marsh to confirm its great depth as well as identify numerous reflectors that could represent thick accumulations of volcanic ash, sand, gravel and/or evaporites within the basin.
 The survey confirms these horizons extend for considerable distance within the basin and have been used to help target the exploration wells.

 Dajin has been working with EM Strategies of Reno (formally Enviroscientists) to prepare the baseline studies and documentation for a Plan of Operations (POO) to be submitted to the Bureau of Land Management.
 This POO will give Dajin flexibility to drill multiple wells beyond the four approved in the Notice.
 Dajin also holds water rights at Teels Marsh, so this is facilitating the permitting for drilling, testing and discharging any proposed wells.
 The 2018 drill program was launched near the beginning of the year.

-Alkali Lake, Nevada
+Alkali Spring Valley, Nevada

 Salinas Grandes, Argentina